celery/celery/docs/userguide/tasks.rst

 -----------

 The task granularity is the amount of computation needed by each subtask.
-It's generally better to split your problem up in many small tasks, than having a few long running ones.
+In general it is better to split the problem up into many small tasks, than have a few long running tasks.

 With smaller tasks you can process more tasks in parallel and the tasks won't run long enough to block the worker from processing other waiting tasks.